Where to find the best ice cream in London (2026)

 La Gelatiera

-La Gelatiera has various locations in London including in the East Village (Stratford) Covent Garden and Crouch End
+La Gelatiera has various locations in London including in the East Village (Stratford) Covent Garden and the Oxo Tower.

 Hans & Gretel

-This fairytale-inspired ice-cream parlour in Camden is heaven for anyone who loves a sweet treat of two.
+This fairytale-inspired ice-cream parlour in Camden is heaven for anyone who loves a sweet treat or two.
 The decor is colourful candy kitsch with oversized lollipops, marshmallows and cakes hanging from the ceiling.
-But what you’re really here for is the highly instagrammable ice cream and deserts.
+But what you’re really here for is the highly instagrammable ice cream and sweet treats.

 Their speciality are chimney cakes: sweet, caramelised cookie dough which is toasted and then filled with ice cream and a selection of sweets.